JayRabari17/AWS-Training/Resources/DEA-C01/Learnings.md

         8. Detailed Status code metrics:

         You have 2 types of metrics in storage lens, 1.
 Free and 2.
 Paid.

+- **S3 Select**: There also exists s3 select to directly query only a subset of data from an object, using simple SQL expressions.
+It works on an object stored in CSV, JSON, or Apache Parquet format.
+It also works with an object that is compressed with GZIP or BZIP2 (for CSV and JSON objects only), and a server-side encrypted object.
+You can specify the format of the results as either CSV or JSON, and you can determine how the records in the result are delimited.

+- **S3 Glacier Select**: It works on glacier storage class and does not work on parquet format.

 ### Amazon EBS (on EC2 instances)